70 Ways to Increase Your Conversion Rate

 It’s an easy way to create another ‘touch point’ and gives you the ability to ask vital questions that can help prospects move further down the sales funnel.

-A simple marketing tactic that requires you take payment from customers in any payment form.
+A simple marketing tactic that requires you to take payment from customers in any payment form.

 The greater the payment options for the customer, the higher the conversion rates.